Mo-AH/surveillance_robot/README.md

 In this repository is developed a ROS-based simulation of a robot in a indoor environment for surveillance purposes.

+It relies on [smach](http://wiki.ros.org/smach), a state machine library to simulate the robot behaviour.

+The full documentation can be found [here](https://Mo-AH.github.io/surveillance_robot/).

 ---

 ## Scenario ##

 ### Environment ###

 In this assignment, we are considering a 2D environment made of 4 rooms and 3 corridors, that could be like the one shown in the figure (which is also the default one).